By Sasha Nimmo

 Australians are having their concerns dismissed by GPs, receiving harmful medical advice, refused insurance claims, refused access to support services, denied access to the Disability Support Pension and the National Disability Insurance scheme.
 In tens of thousands of cases, they are misdiagnosed or wait decades for a diagnosis.
 Read these excerpts from the chronic fatigue syndrome guidelines and see the problems.

 This is in large part due to the 2002 Australian Guidelines for chronic fatigue syndrome.
-The CFS guidelines were paid for by the Australian Government, written by the Royal Australian College of General Practitioners and published by the Medical Journal of Australia.
+The CFS guidelines were paid for by the Australian Government, written by the Royal Australian College of Physicians and published by the Medical Journal of Australia.
 When your doctor, specialist, health department or people working in other government departments, insurance companies or superannuation organisations are deciding about your illness, they consult this government document.

 For government services and payments to change, government policy has to change.